programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 ## How to Read an Item Page

-To get an idea of Wikidata's nature, and without worrying too much about the format, spend a bit of time scrolling through the Wikidata entry on former Egyptian president [Gamal Abdel Nasser](https://www.wikidata.org/wiki/Q39524).
+To get an idea of Wikidata's nature, and without worrying too much about the format, spend a bit of time scrolling through what Wikidata's item page has to tell us about former Egyptian president [Gamal Abdel Nasser](https://www.wikidata.org/wiki/Q39524).

 The page consists of three sections: labels, statements, and identifiers.
 At the top of this page, you will see many variant versions and spellings of Abdel Nasser's name, in various languages.
 The main spelling is called a **label**, and each variant is an **alias**.